endurantgames/cosmiclegends/src/issues.md

 A ongoing campaign of []{.gamename} is known as a **Series,** and each Series is comprised of up to five Volumes.

+If your group reaches the end of Volume 5 and with to continue with with the same heroes, you can do so: just treat later Volumes as having a Volume number of 5, and proceed from there.

 ## Guest Stars and Crossovers

 A **Guest Star** is a hero character from another Series -- either played by the same group or a different one -- who plays in the Series for an Issue or two.
+If the Guest Star's Volume number is higher than the group's, temporarily lower the Guest Star to the same Volume.

 A **Crossover** happens when the heroes from two or more Series work together, usually in large, wide-ranging One-Shots.
+All participating heroes keep their normal Volume numbers without adjustment.